-Recognized across British Columbia as a strong and articulate advocate for public education and for standing up for the needs of all students, Patti Bacchus was the Vancouver School Board’s longest serving chair.
-She was first elected in 2008, and re-elected twice.
-She topped the polls each time.
+Recognized across British Columbia as a strong and articulate advocate for public education and for standing up for the needs of all students, Patti Bacchus was the Vancouver School Board’s longest serving chair and was to the board elected three times — in 2008, 2011 and 2014 – topping the polls in each time.

-Named as one of BC’s Top 100 Influential Women by the Vancouver Sun, Patti has a strong record as a trustee who listened to parents, students and communities and who worked successfully to minimize the impact of provincial funding shortfalls on classrooms, while continuously advocating for increased public investment in public education.
+Named as one of BC’s Top 100 Influential Women by the Vancouver Sun, Patti has a strong record as a trustee who listened to parents, students and communities and for working successfully to minimize the impact of provincial funding shortfalls on classrooms, while continuously advocating for increased public investment in public education.

 Patti has also been a key figure in the school seismic upgrade process since its beginnings as a family-driven advocacy movement.
 She went on to lead the school board in securing hundreds of millions of dollars to upgrade or rebuild several Vancouver schools.